Gaussian fluctuations for linear spectral statistics of large random covariance matrices: Introduction

-where $\leb$ stands for the Lebesgue measure over $\C^+$.
-An elementary proof of Formula \eqref{eq:helffer-sjostrand} can be found in \cite[Chap.
-5]{bordenave-lecture-notes}.
-Closest to our work are the papers by Pizzo, O'Rourke, Renfrew and Soshnikov \cite{soshnikov-2011-preprint,soshnikov-et-al-2012} where the fluctuations of the entries of regular functions of Wigner and large covariance matrices are studied.
+where $\ell_2$ stands for the Lebesgue measure over $\mathbb{C}^+$.
+An elementary proof of formula \eqref{eqhelffer-sjostrand} can be found in \cite{bordenave-lecture-notes}, Chapter~5.
+Closest to our work are the papers by Pizzo, O'Rourke, Renfrew and Soshnikov \cite{2013-orourke-et-al,soshnikov-et-al-2012} where the fluctuations of the entries of regular functions of Wigner and large covariance matrices are studied; see also the paper by Bao et al. \cite {bao-pan-zhou-2013} where a CLT for partial linear eigenvalue statistics is established for Wigner matrices.

-We believe that representation formula \eqref{eq:helffer-sjostrand} provides a very streamlined way to handle non-analytic functions and in fact enables us to state the fluctuations for the linear statistics for functions of class $C^3$, a lower regularity requirement than in \cite{bai-wang-2010,lytova-pastur-aop-2009,shcherbina-2011,yao-PhD-2013}.
+We believe that formula \eqref{eqhelffer-sjostrand} provides a very streamlined way to handle nonanalytic functions and in fact enables us to state the fluctuations for the linear statistics for functions of class $C^3$, a lower regularity requirement than in \cite {bai-wang-2010,lytova-pastur-aop-2009,yao-PhD-2013}; in Shcherbina's article \cite{shcherbina-2011}, the requirements over the functions are lower and expressed in terms of Sobolev norms $\|f\| _{3/2+\varepsilon}<\infty$, a condition that is fulfilled if $f$ is $C^2$ (with bounded derivatives in $L^2$).